-Money emerged because trade would be complicated without it.
-For example, if you are a hatter in need of legal advice, then without money, you have to find a lawyer who desires a hat.
+Money was invented because trade would be difficult without it.
+For example, if you are a hatter in need of legal advice, then without money, you have to find a lawyer who craves a hat.
 That is unlikely to happen.
 Maybe there is a fisherman dreaming of a hat, but he can’t give you legal advice.
 Maybe there is a lawyer in need of a hairdo instead of a hat.
-With money all these problems disappear like magic.
+With money, all these problems disappear like magic.
 You can buy the services of the lawyer so that she can go to the barber.
-After that the barber can buy fish and then the fisherman can buy a hat from you.
+After that, the barber can buy some fish so that the fisherman can buy a hat from you.

-Despite these mind-blowing advantages, humans did not need money for a long time because they lived in small bands and villages where everyone depended on each other and everyone helped each other.
-This meant, for example, that when a fisherman needed a hat, you would give him the hat, in the expectation that if you needed anything, someone else would provide it to you.
+Despite these mind-blowing advantages humans didn’t need money for a long time because they lived in small bands and villages where everyone depended on each other and everyone helped each other.
+This meant, for example, that when a fisherman needed a hat, you would make a hat for him, and if you needed anything, someone else would provide it to you.
 You did someone a favour so that he or she was obliged to do something back.
-In ancient times villages were self-sufficient.
-Trade with the outside world was limited and was done with barter instead of money.
+Villagers produced most of what they needed themselves.
+Trade with the outside world was limited and was done with barter.

 Uses of money

 Money being a medium of exchange as well as a store of value is like your pet being a cat as well as a dog.
 The result is not really a success.
-The parts of the pet may often quarrel, for example because the dog part wants to play while cat part wants to sleep.
-If someone keeps money for a rainy day, and doesn’t spend it, others cannot use this money for buying stuff.
-And this really can be a big problem.
+The parts of the pet may often quarrel, for example, because the dog part wants to play while the cat part wants to sleep.
+If someone keeps some money for a rainy day and does not spend it, others cannot use this money for buying stuff.
+And this can be a problem.
 A simple example can explain this.

 The value of money

-It comes from the fact that people are willing to work for money and sell their stuff for money.
+People are willing to work for money and sell their stuff for money.
 And because others do this, you do the same.
-For example, you may think that euro notes have an appalling design as well as an unpleasant odour, but nevertheless you probably desire to own them because other people want them too.
+For example, you may think that euro notes have an appalling design as well as an unpleasant odour, but nevertheless, you desire to own them because other people want them too.
 The value of the euro is based on the belief that other people accept euros for payment.

-This is just a belief and it is not very difficult to see.
+This is just a belief as the following example demonstrates.
 Suppose that you wake up one day to hear on the news that the European Union has been dissolved overnight.
-Then you may start to have second thoughts about your precious stockpile of foul smelling unstylishly decorated euro bank notes.
+Suddenly you may have second thoughts about your precious stockpile of foul smelling unstylishly decorated euro bank notes.

-Suddenly you may ask yourself in distress whether or not your precious bank notes still have any value.
+You may ask yourself in distress whether or not your precious bank notes still have any value.
 What is the value of the euro without the European Union?
-Then you may find yourself hurrying to the nearest phone shop in an effort to exchange this pile of bank notes for the latest model mobile phone.
+You may find yourself hurrying to the nearest phone shop in an effort to exchange this pile of bank notes for the latest model mobile phone.

 And to prove this point even further, suppose that the phone shop gladly accepts your euros.
 Suddenly they become desirable again and you may start to have second thoughts about that latest model you are about to buy.
 It may not remain hip for much longer, so you may change your mind again and prefer to keep your precious euros because there may be a newer model next month.
 So, because the shop wants your euros, you wants them too.